ptrbroz/Sk8O-driver-firmware/README.md

+# IMPORTANT: This repository is no longer developed!

+Instead of adapting mbed firmware, I decided to port Ben Katz's new version of firmware.
+See repo https://github.com/ptrbroz/motorcontrol_stm32g474re .

 # Sk8O-driver-firmware

 Firmware for Sk8O motor driver - a new bldc driver board inspired by Ben Katz's HKC Driver Integrated.